nikolasil/cv/index.md

 ## Work Εxperience

 - **Creation & maintenance of android application.**
-It Is an innovative application that enables the user to find the air conditioner error code and provides helpfull tips to repear it.
+It is an innovative application that enables the user to find the air conditioner error code and provides helpfull tips to repear it.
 The application was created for the needs of the company [ALTEMCO AE](https://www.altemco.gr/).
   > - Application Name: ALTEMCO HVAC
   > - Made with MIT App Inventor, then changed to Kodular and future goal is to recreate it with Flutter